Zainab3121/README.md-files/README.md

-# 1. How to create a modules in Python:smile:
+# 1. How to create a modules in Python😄

 Hello, in this lesson we will learn how to use markdown to create an engaging readme.

-# 2. What we will learn in this lesson:cd:
+# 2. What we will learn in this lesson💿
 - How to create a markdown file
 - How to write markdown syntax
 - How to format code in markdown